May 14, 2015

 Examples of some trajectories individuals could take through this space are shown in Figure 2:

 Figure 2: Example trajectories as individuals become more aware of the movement

 Early on in the life of an idea a large majority of the population will be ignorant of it.
-We cannot in general say how favourable they will be.
+We cannot in general say how favorable they will be.
 Movements where the people on the left are clustered towards the top and away from the bottom have more potential for growth, and less potential to lead to a vocal opposition.
-It is the people in the top-right of our diagram who are both knowledgeable and favourably inclined who will actively pursue and promote the idea, and may be regarded as the movement built around that idea.
+It is the people in the top-right of our diagram who are both knowledgeable and favorably inclined who will actively pursue and promote the idea, and may be regarded as the movement built around that idea.
 This is illustrated in Figure 3:

 Figure 3: Early in the life of a movement

 As the movement starts to grow, some people will become more aware of it, moving along trajectories to the right and perhaps changing inclination slightly (Figure 4).

 In our example, the growing awareness resulted in a substantially larger movement, as well as someone moving into the bottom-right corner of the diagram, becoming knowledgeable about the movement and also hostile to it.
 Why should this section matter?
 Consider what drives the increases in awareness and changes in inclination.
 At the level of the model it seems that more people being knowledgeable and favorable to the movement will help to increase the spread of awareness, and that more of the knowledgeable people being favorable rather than hostile will help to nudge people’s inclination in a positive direction.
 So having a larger, more active opposition to the movement may decrease the frequency of positive inclination-shifts as people learn more (and increase frequency of negative inclination-shifts).
 It may also affect how the movement is able to influence public policy: a small highly favorable group with no opposition may be better able to shift policy than a larger group with a vocal opposition.